 A member of the EWPN executive board, Nadja is a legal expert in regulation surrounding the financial services industry.
 She consults merchant acquirers, PSPs and fintech start-ups on how to expand their business internationally while mitigating risk.

 Nadja reveals the defining moment that sparked her into action for gender diversity: “I was one of many who thought by working hard, I would move up the chain.
-But at a certain point, I realised that alone was not enough.
+But at a certain point, I realized that alone was not enough.
 I had to stand up for myself, too.

 “I love the quote ‘behind every successful woman is a tribe of other successful (wo)men who have her back.’
-I realised that even more when I was approached by the founder of the EWPN that it was time for me to stand up and be a mentor, a coach, a buddy to support others.”
+I realized that even more when I was approached by the founder of the EWPN that it was time for me to stand up and be a mentor, a coach, a buddy to support others.”